 When a nail artist posts a manicure on Instagram, it's pretty much fair game for others to copy.
-Think about all of the times you've asked your nail artist to recreate a multicoloured French or a metallic gold stripe that you found on Instagram or Pinterest.
-I do it almost every time I head to the salon and I'm sure you do too.
+Think about all of the times you've asked your nail artist to recreate a specific design you found on Instagram, or more recently, the Hailey Bieber-signature chrome manicure that's all over TikTok.
+I bring a reference almost every time I head to the salon and I'm sure you do too.

-The caveat, as many established nail artists are beginning to vocalise, is that the visibility of Instagram makes it really easy for artists to copy one another.
+The caveat, as many established artists are beginning to vocalize, is that the visibility of Instagram makes it really easy for people to copy one another.
 Not only does this create a homogenous space (why does everyone's manicures suddenly look the same?) but in some cases, an artist is less than flattered when their work is duplicated by another artist, especially when there's no credit given.

 The copyright dilemma

 Most seasoned nail artists understand that it would be impossible to stake an ownership claim on something like the aforementioned French manicure.
 "As a [nail] artist, it's hard to claim that a lot of things are your own," explains celebrity nail artist Queenie Nguyen.
 "For example, I'm doing a red French manicure, if you do the exact same thing, I can't say anything — it's a French manicure."

 Regardless of the intricacy in design, there's also the argument that you run the risk of being copied when you post your art online — especially when you have a following.
 "If you have 100,000 followers, how can you not expect people to replicate your work?" questions NYC-based nail artist Julie Kandalec.
 "If you don't want people replicating your art, don't post it."